 [00:22:33] Daniel Conn: [00:22:33] Okay.
 It doesn't work that way.
-So if you're thinking about a small brand who's just getting into market and try and marketing channels in a variety of different ways.
-You can understand why more programmatic advertising still has this appeal because it's a lot more controllable in that sense.
-But the rewards are there for the ones that are willing to take a risk and it's our job in our industry to help them reduce that risk with information, [00:23:00] right?
-That's the barriers that we've got to bring down and you see it happening more and more people are willing to take on.
+So if you're thinking about a small brand that's just getting into the market and try and marketing channels in a variety of different ways, you can understand why more programmatic advertising still has this appeal because it's a lot more controllable in that sense.
+But the rewards are there for the ones that are willing to take a risk, and it's our job in our industry to help them reduce that risk with information, [00:23:00] right?
+That's the barriers that we've got to bring down, and you see it happening more and more people are willing to take on.
 More companies are willing to take that leap in and see what it's all about, which is fantastic.

 [00:23:45]Heather Osgood: [00:23:45] Oh, no problem.
 I know.
 Yeah.
 It's 10:30 PM your time.
 Gosh.

 [00:24:15] And they're going to be more willing to personalize that sort of experience and personalize that story.
 And that goes a hell of a long way.
 Then you have got to create an offer, right?
 Your attribution in podcasting is tough.
-We know this there's tools now that are making it a lot easier for sure.
+We know there are tools now that are making it a lot easier for sure.
 But the click doesn't exist because there's audio.

-[00:24:36] So until, Alexa really comes in and says has that kind of attribution, is that Alexa, take me to wherever.
+[00:24:36] So until Alexa really comes in and says has that kind of attribution, is that Alexa, take me to wherever.
 That's not quite there yet.
-We've got to rely on other means so having an offer, whether that's a coupon.
+We've got to rely on other means, so having an offer, whether that's a coupon.
 A specific landing page in terms of where you're directing them to.
 And that's the other thing you've got direct, the traffic there.
 But something that's going to be real and good.
-Give them a, you [00:25:00] give them a year free, give them 50% off, make it outrageous in terms of the the, what you're willing to put on the table for their audience, because that also helps that audience feel special.
+Give them a, you [00:25:00] give them a year free, give them 50% off, make it outrageous in terms of the, what you're willing to put on the table for their audience because that also helps that audience feel special.

 [00:25:13] And it feels like they're getting something from the creator that they're a fan of.
 So a lot of people do that really well.
-Some people don't do, they do that as well.
+Some people don't do that; they do that as well.
 But I would say those are the fundamentals.
-The end of the day, if you find somebody who knows and likes you and is willing to give.
+At the end of the day, if you find somebody who knows and likes you and is willing to give.

 [00:25:48] Heather Osgood: [00:25:48] Nice.
 And yeah, an acronym.
 Yes.
 That's an acronym.
 Yeah, no, but I do think that is a really good way of looking because there are those [00:26:00] three really important points to have that personalized offer and direct them to something that really does allow them to see success.
 So in terms of, when you, if you had a new brand that was entering the space for the first time, how would you suggest that they go about coming up with a strategy or coming up with a plan?